mlflow/mlflow/dev/typos.md

 # Replace `<version>` with the version installed in `dev/install-typos.sh`.
 brew install typos-cli@<version>

-# See https://github.com/crate-ci/typos?tab=readme-ov-file#install for other installation methods
 ```

+See https://github.com/crate-ci/typos?tab=readme-ov-file#install for other installation methods.

 ## Finding typos